jrigden/Cryptocurrency-Podcast-List/README.md

 # The Cryptocurrency Podcast List
-This is a list of all the podcast about cryptocurrency and the blockchain.
+This is a list of all the podcasts about cryptocurrency and the blockchain.
 This is not a curated list.
-I would like this list to be as complete as possible.
+This list is intended to a a complete list.
 Although many shows may occasionally cover the crypto space this list is reserved for podcasts that primarily focus on this space.
 [Contributions, corrections, and suggestions are welcome](https://github.com/jrigden/Cryptocurrency-Podcast-List/issues/new).
 You can also DM me on Twitter: [@mr_rigden](https://twitter.com/mr_rigden)

 ## Podcasts about Cryptocurrency and the Blockchain